 - Pierce: whether or not the sword will pass through obstacles.
 Values can range from Lv 0 (no pierce) to Lv 1 (does pierce).

 - Special: some swords carry additional special abilities.
 Values can range from Lv 0 to Lv 5.

 In addition to the per-attribute maximum ratings, each sword has a Potential value.
 Potential is the maximum amount of money that players are allowed to spend upgrading it, preventing a player from maxing out all the statistics for any given sword.
 For example, should a player upgrade the Ancient Sword to the maximum strength, they will not have enough potential left over to add Pierce.
 (In the event of upgrade regret, swords can be reset back to their base statistics at the blacksmith if necessary.)

 On September 23, 2010, Atlus U.S.A. released a patch for the North American version of the game, adding 50 player- and staff-created characters (most notably, a Sackboy character from Media Molecule's LittleBigPlanet franchise), bug fixes while also slightly adapting finish times requirements for the Dash Circuit races and adding the ability to carry over certain swords into a New Game+ playthrough.

-Because Atlus U.S.A. does not publish its games outside the US, the game's European publisher Southpeak Interactive had to issue the patch for EU gamers.
-However, due to unknown reasons, SouthPeak never released the patch for the EU version causing strong discontent among the fanbase since the changes made to improve the game were rather significant for players attempting playthroughs on the harder difficulties or were trying to get all Trophies.
+Because Atlus U.S.A. does not publish its retail games outside the US, the game's European publisher, Southpeak Interactive, would have had to issue the patch for EU gamers.
+However, due to unknown reasons, SouthPeak never released the patch for the EU version, causing strong discontent among the fanbase since the changes made to improve the game were rather significant for players attempting playthroughs on harder difficulties or trying to get all Trophies.

 "Unfortunately there are currently no plans to release the patch at this time.
 I apologize for any inconvenience that this might cost to you and everyone in the EU. "